Sociology, Bachelor of Arts (B.A.)

 The field of Sociology emerged as a scientific enterprise focused on a comprehensive understanding of the modem world, its origins, basic components. and central tendencies.
 As a member of this tradition, the Sociology Program at EKU provides students with an advanced understanding of the modem social structure and its institutions (politics, economics, religion, mass media, the family, labor markets), human group dynamics, social inequalities of class, gender, race, and sexuality, forms of human interaction, and social deviance (crime, juvenile delinquency).
 Sociologists also study regional issues such as social change in Appalachia and environmental concerns.
 Sociology faculty are skilled in teaching the theoretical foundations of sociology and methods of social research, while they teach students to think critically.

-The broad knowledge base of sociology, combined with basic skills in research methods and analysis, widens students’ job opportunities in a rapidly changing economy where specialized jobs often become outdated Students who major in sociology are taught to think critically, communicate effectively, and respond constructively to the challenges and opportunities they will encounter.
-A major in sociology provides a gateway to many different professions.
+Students who major in Sociology can pursue one of two concentrations.
+The General Sociology concentration gives students a broad knowledge base within the field, emphasizing electives in a variety of areas of the students’ own choosing.
+Combined with basic skills in research methods and analysis, the General Sociology widens students’ job opportunities in a rapidly changing economy where specialized jobs often become outdated.
+Students who major in sociology are taught to think critically, communicate effectively, and respond constructively to the challenges and opportunities they will encounter.
+A concentration in General Sociology provides a gateway to many different professions.

 Program Requirements